This translation has been provided by Google Translate. Translation Disclaimer

 All residents, tenants and homeowners, were offered full heating system tests in December, but if you have not yet booked an appointment and still want one, please call Aaron Heating Services urgently on 01473 835153 between 8.00am and 5.00pm, Monday to Friday.

-To help you to use the heating controls in your home correctly, we have created a video and a simple user guide giving you step-by-step instructions.
+To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.

 Concerns about unusual smells

 Some residents had previously raised concerns about unusual smells, which they believed were caused by combustible gases in the air.
 Although our records show that all approvals in relation to land gases were granted by the local authority at the preconstruction phase, as a precaution we have appointed expert consultants to undertake independent testing to investigate.
 We are pleased to confirm that the internal air quality surveys have shown no trace of methane, carbon monoxide and/or hydrogen sulphide.
 The concentration of these gases was found to be zero.